ChristerNilsson/Lab/2019/015B-PuzzleCS50/README.md

 * Binary tree shown in video is not relevant for explaining a simple queue.
 No heap used.

+* There is no reason to store the constant goal in each and every Board instance.

 ## Changes:

 * Using letters A-O instead of 1-15